 You can use @mentions to tag someone in a comment.
 Simply type the @ symbol, followed by the name or email of the people you want to tag.
 Box sends an email notification to anyone you tag (again, depending on their permission settings).

-To receive notifications when a file has been annotated or commented upon, you must enable your notification settings for comments for either "In Folders I Own" or "In Folders I Joined."
+To receive notifications when a file has been annotated or commented upon, you must enable your notification settings for comments for either "In Items I Own" or "In Items I've Joined".
 More information on folder settings.